joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6979372/2026/01/17/kentucky-tennessee-score-result-comeback-mark-pope/

 **John Harbaugh, New York Giants agree to 5-year contract**\
-`The 63-year-old is set to become the Giants' next head coach.`\
+`"We are going to compete for the playoffs and for championships.
+I expect and want to make the playoffs next year," Harbaugh said.`\
 https://nytimes.com/athletic/6977938/2026/01/17/john-harbaugh-new-york-giants-finzalize-deal/

 **Syria Advances on Kurdish-Held Areas as Washington Urges Restraint**\